artemgilmanov/DataStructures/Array/about.md

 Yup, that's it!
 Even though we call it a deletion, it's not like we actually freed up the space for a new element, right?
 This is because we don't actually need to free up any space.
 Simply overwriting the value at a certain index deletes the element at that index.
 Seeing as the length variable in our examples tells us the next index where we can insert a new element, reducing it by one ensures the next new element is written over the deleted one.
 This also indicates that the Array now contains one less element, which is exactly what we want programmatically.

-Deleting From the Start of an Array
+## Deleting From the Start of an Array

 Next comes the costliest of all deletion operations for an Array—deleting the first element.
 If we want to delete the first element of the Array, that will create a vacant spot at the 0th index.
 To fill that spot, we will shift the element at index 1 one step to the left.
 Going by the ripple effect, every element all the way to the last one will be shifted one place to the left.
-This shift of elements takes
-O
-(
-N
-)
-O(N) time, where
-N
-N is the number of elements in the Array.
+This shift of elements takes O(N) time, where N is the number of elements in the Array.

 Here is how deleting the first element looks in code.